 The looms are simple - typically 6-7 rods- often handmade by the weaver.
 A backstrap loom is easily portable because it can simply be rolled up and laid aside when not in use.

 The back rod is tied to a tree or post while weaving and the other end has a strap that encircles the waist or backside and the weaver can move back or forward to produce the needed tension.
+We carry handwoven backstrap belts in our online store.

 The backstrap weaver usually sits on the ground but as the person ages that becomes more difficult and many will then use a small stool.